WoolWarrior/GroceryPicker/README.md

 # GroceryPicker
 This repository is for grocery shopping automation - create csv file from a cart, import csv file to fill cart

-It currently only works on Morrisons and Sainsburys website.
+It currently only works on Morrisons, ASDA and Sainsburys website.

 cartToCSV.js is a script to create a csv file from the cart.
 To use it: